mstone89/mstone89.github.io/gif-search-app/README.md

 - Testing page on multiple screen sizes to get it responsive, added styling as needed.
 - Once page was put together, worked on adding more advanced functionality: infinite scroll, sticky header/nav, ability for user to copy gif links to clipboard, adding gifs to favorites.
 - After a lot of testing, finally added a way for the user to share gifs through a unique URl.

+## Challenges/Unsolved Problems

+- Getting the close/remove all button to be in a sticky footer in modal.
+I couldn't get this to work properly.

+## Future Improvements

+- Add option to individually remove gifs from favorites (only way to remove gifs from favorites is to remove all of them)
+- Additional user feedback: change star color when clicked to indicate that a gif is favorited, show a tooptip over star buttons to indicate that it's a way to favorite gifs.
+- Make it so that the random button displays multiple random gifs.
+- Have the close/remove all buttons in the modal show in a sticky footer, so they are visible at all times.